CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.2.4 Remote maintenance.md

 With regard to identity and authorization management, when selecting the remote maintenance service provider, the latter must never receive more rights than is absolutely necessary for the performance of his tasks and each service provider employee must authenticate himself via a unique, personalized user ID.

-As the institution, as a service user, has no direct influence on the functioning of the service provider and its staff, any possible negligence or unreliability may give rise to uncontrollable risks.
+As the institution, as a service user, has no direct influence on the functioning of the service provider and its staff, any potential negligence or unreliability may give rise to uncontrollable risks.
 In order to minimize these risks, contractual arrangements should be designated for at least the following topics:

 * Joint risk management through the close integration of the service provider's remote maintenance systems with the institution's systems
 * Security incident detection and handling